Neufund/ESOP/README.md

 ### What is options conversion?
 Here is the most interesting thing about ESOP smart contract.
 At some point in time (called `conversion event`), if company is successful it gets acquired or does an IPO and shareholders make a lot of money.
 This is what happens classically and we fully support it.
 We, however, extend this definition to any ICO, tokenization event or even further by allowing direct trade of vested options.

 As you could expect there is no oracle for conversion events so those are defined in legal wrapper (see chapter 3).
-When such event happens employee may convert his/her options into shares, tokens or directly into EUR/ETH/BTC according to a Options Conversion Smart Contract (we have a few examples later) which will be provided by company when conversion event hapens.
+When such event happens employee may convert his/her options into shares, tokens or directly into EUR/ETH/BTC according to a Options Conversion Smart Contract (we have a few examples later) which will be provided by company when conversion event happens.

 ## Procedures and Security
 Here's how Neufund handles security when issuing options.

-1. All our employees and company's dog get basic training in blockchain and security.
-We've published our training material here and here.
+1. All our employees get basic training in blockchain and security.
+We've published our training material [here](https://docs.google.com/document/d/171b6zvukuuV2UhWLJm9GTrLpIRaW16-xprH-JsRnlfc/edit#).
 May be pretty useful!
-2. All our employees get Nano Ledger and store their private keys in hardware wallets.
+2. All our employees get [Nano Ledger](https://www.ledgerwallet.com/products/ledger-nano-s) and store their private keys in hardware wallets.
 We encourage employees to store their backup codes in some safe place (like at notary).
 3. Backup codes of Neufund admin's Nano Ledger which is used to deploy smart contract and company management Nano Ledger are kept in a safe at notary office.
 4. Options are offered via subscription forms implemented as d-app where we enforce usage of Nano Ledger for our employees (however, we support Metamask and other web3 providers).